evosecurity/EvoLinuxAgent-Public/README.md

 auth  sufficient  pam_evo_common.so
 ```

 Now, we can set up our PAM module to use the Evo authenticator.
-For this example, we will edit `/etc/pam.d/su` to override Super User (or sometimes referred as switching users) authentication.
+For this example, we will edit `/etc/pam.d/sshd` to override SSH authentication.
 You may run `ls /etc/pam.d` to see what other modules Linux provides for you to edit.

 Open `/etc/pam.d/sshd` with your favorite editor, and at the top of the file, add: